 Having a firm grip on the reasons for giving is the first step to ensuring your content matches those catalysts.
 The good news is that while there are myriad causes to support, studies of the factors that drive charitable giving have discovered common threads throughout the data.

-Based on the 2016 U.S.Trust® Study of High Net Worth Philanthropy and similar research, we have compiled the top three primary reasons for giving—along with proven methods for ensuring your message resonates with each type of donor.
+Based on the 2016 U.S.Trust® Study of High Net Worth Philanthropy and similar research, we have compiled the top three primary reasons for giving—along with proven methods for ensuring your message resonates with all types of healthcare donors.

 Why People Give: Believing in the Mission